stexus/mpv-cards/README.md

 # betteranimecards

-Rewrite of mpvacious in JS with an attempt at adding a particular feature not yet fully decided yet.
+Mux of mpvacious and mpv-nihongo/LaT in TS with an attempt at adding a particular feature not yet fully decided yet.

 todo:
 async ffmpeg exec to allow for mogrify resizing